The best documentation and AI assistant for Mattermost teams

 It auto-updates docs from pull requests, grounds answers in your real codebase, and feeds context to coding agents like Claude and Cursor over MCP.
 The result is documentation that tracks what actually shipped instead of rotting.

-Does Falconer support self-hosted and air-gapped deployments?
+Does Falconer support self-hosted deployments?

 Will my data ever leave my environment?